Theory and research on conflict resolution through the Maharishi effect

 by David Orme-Johnson, PhD

 Maharishi Mahesh Yogi approaches peace from collective consciousness, the holistic level of society where all its component parts are integrated.
-Collective consciousness arises from the consciousness of all individuals in society and to reciprocally influence each individual’s consciousness and behavior.
+Collective consciousness arises from the consciousness of all individuals in society and reciprocally influences each individual’s consciousness and behavior.
 The basis of all levels of individual and collective consciousness is transcendental consciousness, which is the direct experience of the unified field of nature’s intelligence and infinite organizing power.
 Extensive, well-controlled research demonstrates that the square root of 1% of a population experiencing transcendental consciousness through Maharishi’s Transcendental Meditation and TM-Sidhi program propagates coherence in collective consciousness, thereby resolving conflict and improving the quality of life.
 This phenomenon is known as the Maharishi Effect.

 Just as modern physics has recently postulated that nature is fundamentally composed of quantum fields that mediate action at a distance, Maharishi Mahesh Yogi has postulated that there is a fundamental level of consciousness, transcendental consciousness, at the basis of each individual’s mind.
 A direct experience of transcendental consciousness is an experience of the unified field of nature’s intelligence.
 Extensive research, to be reviewed below, has demonstrated that individuals experiencing transcendental consciousness through the Transcendental Meditation and TM-Sidhi program create coherence in society, a phenomenon that scientists have named the Maharishi Effect.